todogroup/opencodeofconduct/index.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by emailing **[an email address]**.
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via **[CONTACT]**.
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please